GitTools/GitVersion/docs/input/docs/usage/cli/arguments.md

 16. `next-version`
 17. `no-bump-message`
 18. `patch-version-bump-message`
-19. `label-prefix`
+19. `tag-prefix`
-20. `label-pre-release-weight`
+20. `tag-pre-release-weight`
 21. `update-build-number`

 Read more about [Configuration](/docs/reference/configuration).

 Using `override-config` on the command line will not change the contents of the config file `GitVersion.yml` or `GitVersion.yaml`.

-### Example: How to override configuration option 'label-prefix' to use prefix 'custom'
+### Example: How to override configuration option 'tag-prefix' to use prefix 'custom'

-`GitVersion.exe /output json /overrideconfig label-prefix=custom`
+`GitVersion.exe /output json /overrideconfig tag-prefix=custom`

 ### Example: How to override configuration option 'assembly-versioning-format'